-If you’ve ever served your nation as a member of the military, or served your community as a first responder, you may have heard the acronym, “ATAK.”
+If you’ve ever served your nation as a member of the military or served your community as a first responder, you may have heard the acronym, “ATAK.”
 Interestingly enough, depending on which of those communities you were a member of, that acronym could stand for something different.
 In the military, it stands for “Android Tactical Assault Kit.”
-In the civilian government, it stands for, “Android Team Awareness Kit.”
+In the civilian world, it stands for, “Android Team Awareness Kit.”

 The history and capabilities of ATAK

 Although it was originally created for the military, ATAK currently has a user base that extends well outside of the U.S. Department of Defense (DoD).
 According to the Air Force Research Laboratory (AFRL), which pioneered ATAK, a version of the application is used in non-military operations such as law enforcement, event security, forest fires, or hurricanes.
 Today, the application has 40,000 Department of Defense (DoD) users – including users representing the Air Force, Army, Special Operations, National Guard, the Departments of Justice (DOJ), and Department of Homeland Security (DHS) – as well as 32,000 nonfederal users, and 100 licensees.

 This increased demand for ATAK from outside of the DoD has led to a proliferation of new versions that tailor the application to the user and their device.

 Using ATAK on a smartphone or tablet

 - ATAK: the original application developed by the AFRL and utilized across the DoD and DHS.

 - CivTAK – a version of ATAK that is available for use by U.S. civilian government agencies, U.S. strategic allies and nonprofit humanitarian organizations.

 - iTAK – a soon-to-be released version of the application for use on the iOS operating system.